gohxs/httpServe/README.md

 httpServe
 =============

-Cli tool to serve current directory contents

-Renders markdown using clientside strapdown.js
+Simple tool I wrote and use to serve current directory contents without any hustle, it renders markdown using clientside [strapdownjs](http://strapdownjs.com/) and does live reload when files changed

 Usage: